JeannotM/DynamicDifficulty/README.md

 - [ ] Multiverse Worlds Implementation
 - [ ] Implement BStats
 - [ ] Custom Affinity points for each mobs
-- [ ] Permissions on Luckperms and other management tools